agata-sm/CRISPR-pooled-RSL/containers/README.md

 * `crisprcounter-perl` created for this pipeline; can only be built locally;

+* `rpckg-input-report` created for Input library processing pipeline;

+* `perl518_list_someutils` created for Input library processing pipeline;

-Custom containers `mageck-perl`  and `rpckg-crispr-rep` can be obtained from Dockerhub or built locally using Docker and transferred to Rackham. `crisprcounter-perl` can only be built locally and transferred to Rackham, as it contains `CrisprCounter.jar` which cannot be distributed with this pipeline.
+Custom containers `mageck-perl`, `rpckg-input-report`, `perl518_list_someutils`  and `rpckg-crispr-rep` can be obtained from Dockerhub or built locally using Docker and transferred to Rackham. `crisprcounter-perl` can only be built locally and transferred to Rackham, as it contains `CrisprCounter.jar` which cannot be distributed with this pipeline.

 The images are Docker images, but as we cannot use Docker on Rackham, they are automatically converted to Singularity images by the pipeline.